-During the last week of August 2012, German painter Hendrik Beikirch, created not only a stunning work but an iconic piece that stretches over 70 meters (230 ft.) high and is yet to be considered as Asia’s tallest mural.
+During the last week of August 2012, German painter Hendrik Beikirch created not only a stunning work but an iconic piece that stretches over 70 meters (230 ft.) high and is yet to be considered as Asia’s tallest mural.

-Responsible for this project is Public Delivery, an organization who has made waves across Asia and Europe by promoting contemporary art.
+Responsible for this project is Public Delivery, an organization that has made waves across Asia and Europe by promoting contemporary art.
 The artwork will be on display for an indefinite period of time.

-The mural presents a local fisherman in his 60’s, staring into an intangible space with his face marked with wrinkles, still wearing long plastic gloves – a sign that there are still men and women like him at this age working for a living.
-This dying profession entails six to seven days of work in a week, under difficult circumstances, while just receiving a minimum amount of financial support, just enough to buy certain needs.
+The mural presents a local fisherman in his 60s, staring into an intangible space with his face marked with wrinkles, still wearing long plastic gloves – a sign that there are still men and women like him at this age working for a living.
+This dying profession entails six to seven days of work in a week, under challenging circumstances, while just receiving a minimum amount of financial support, just enough to buy certain needs.

-The painting is applied on the building of Busan‘s fisher union.
+The painting is applied to the building of Busan‘s fisher union.
 It is located between Korea’s two most famous beaches, Haeundae (해운대해수욕장) and Gwangalli (광안리해수욕장), clearly visible from the latter.
 Over the past years, both beaches turned into excessive commercial areas and became heavy motors for the city‘s tourism, attracting mostly Korean, Japanese, Chinese and Russian travelers.

 Hendrik Beikirch (b.
-1974) is a German painter well known for his series of large monochromatic wall paintings that often show portraits of older people, visibly marked by life.
-In order to create these works, Beikirch secretly takes sketches of strangers whom he encounters on his travels, noticing them for their aura and expression between hope and struggle.
+1974) is a German painter known for his series of large monochromatic wall paintings that often show portraits of older people visibly marked by life.
+To create these works, Beikirch secretly takes sketches of strangers he encounters on his travels, noticing them for their aura and expression between hope and struggle.

-This inspired the title of his on-going series “Faces of Hope and Struggle” and runs seamlessly on the canvases of Beikirch, which mostly displays the same frontal view of unfamiliar people.
-He deliberately distances himself off from the polished and artificial aesthetic of advertising, which has now occupied major parts in public space.
+This inspired the title of his ongoing series “Faces of Hope and Struggle” and runs seamlessly on the canvases of Beikirch, which mostly displays the same frontal view of unfamiliar people.
+He deliberately distances himself from the polished and artificial aesthetic of advertising, which has now occupied major parts of public space.